Department of Statistics

 Theory and application of multivariate statistical methods.
 Topics include statistical inference for the multivariate normal model and its extensions to multiple samples and regression, use of statistical packages for data visualization and dimension reduction, discriminant analysis, cluster analysis, factor analysis.

-Prerequisite: STATS 200AP and STATS 200BP.
-STATS 200AP with a grade of B- or better.
-STATS 200BP with a grade of B- or better
+Prerequisite: DATA 200AP and DATA 200BP.
+DATA 200AP with a grade of B- or better.
+DATA 200BP with a grade of B- or better

 Restriction: Graduate students only.
 Master of Data Science Degree students only.